dlaliberte/standards-notes/font-features-explainer.md

 4. Then the server responds with a css file that depends on using variable fonts.
 5. Then the client requests the variable it doesn't yet have from Google Fonts.
 6. Google Fonts returns the requested variable fonts.

+Bugs discovered in browsers regarding font features (or any other browser features, for that matter) may need rapid response to identify the bugs in client hints so that services such as Google Fonts can respond accordingly.
+E.g. the Mac outline overlap bug needs to be identified when it applies.
+It ought to be simpler to add a client hint to the next release of a browser that identifies the relevant bugs than to actually fix or workaround the bugs.

 Usage Example
 ---